typedb/typedb-docs/12-comparisons/00-sql-and-typeql.md

 get $eid;
 ```

-If we also incorporate the organisation type-hierarchy shown earlier, we can abstract away even more logic to Grakn.
+If we also incorporate the organisation type-hierarchy shown earlier, we can abstract away even more logic to TypeDB.
 Let's use this question as an example:

 ```Return the IDs for customers that are companies and charities, that employees have sold to, and who are in a region with region-description "x".```